peterhry/peterhrynkow.com/_drafts/consistency-vs-flexibility.md

 categories: [api]
 ---

-Component-based design systems improve user experience by increasing visual and functional consistency.
-It’s no secret that consistency is an important design principle.
+It’s no secret that component-based design systems improve user experience by increasing visual and functional consistency.
+Most designers will tell you that consistency is an important design principle.
 But how far should you go to prevent users from changing the appearance and behavior of components in your design system?

 Should a component enforce visual consistency by restricting access to its template and styles, or give the user options for overriding its appearance?
-Is it the role of technology or people within an organization to enforce consistency?
+Is it the role of technology (your components) or people within your organization to police consistency?

 If you’ve ever worked on a pattern library project, you might have found yourself asking some of these questions.
 And they're good questions to ask, because the decisions you make in this regard, will no doubt inform the design of your component APIs.